-- Assess and quantify working conditions of both employees and the self employed across Europe on a harmonised basis
+- assess and quantify working conditions of both employees and the self-employed across Europe on a harmonised basis

-- Analyse relationships between different aspects of working conditions
+- analyse relationships between different aspects of working conditions

-- Identify groups at risk and issues of concern as well as of progress
+- identify groups at risk and issues of concern as well as of progress

-- Monitor trends by providing homogeneous indicators on these issues
+- monitor trends by providing homogeneous indicators on these issues

 The scope of the survey questionnaire has widened substantially since the first edition, aiming to provide a comprehensive picture of the everyday reality of men and women at work.
 Gender mainstreaming has been an important concern for recent reviews of the questionnaire.

-Themes covered today include employment status, working time duration and organisation, work organisation, learning and training, physical and psychosocial risk factors, health and safety, work-life balance, worker participation, earnings and financial security, as well as work and health.
+Themes covered include employment status, working time duration and organisation, work organisation, learning and training, physical and psychosocial risk factors, health and safety, work-life balance, worker participation, earnings and financial security, as well as work and health.

 In each wave a random sample of workers (employees and self-employed) has been interviewed face to face.
 Following the European enlargements and interest from the EFTA countries the geographical coverage of the survey has expanded:

-- Fourth EWCS in 2005: EU27, plus Norway, Croatia, Turkey and Switzerland
+- EWCS 2005: 31 countries, including the EU Member States, Norway, Croatia, Turkey and Switzerland

 - EWCS 2000-2002: A first phase covered 16 countries, including the EU Member States and Norway, with the survey being extended to cover the 12 'new' Member States in 2001, and Turkey in 2002 in a second phase